cs1302uga/cs1302-ce17/README.md

    1. Initialize the variable using a lambda expression which provides an implementation for the single, abstract method of the `Predicate<String>` interface.
 See the [Oracle tutorial](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html#syntax) if you're still unsure about the syntax.
-Use your answer for **1.iii.** to help you write
+Use your answer for **1.iii.** to help you write this lambda.
    1. This lambda should return `true` if the string argument contains the letter `"a"` (case sensitive).
       You may wish to refer to the documentation for `java.lang.String`, provided [here](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html).